 Crust

-• Golden Oreos.
-Crushed into fine crumbs to make the crust.
+• Golden Oreos: Crushed into fine crumbs to form the base of the cheesecake, providing a sweet and sturdy crust.

 Filling

-• Little Debbie Christmas Tree Cakes.
-The star of the dessert!
+• Little Debbie Christmas Tree Cakes: The star ingredient of the dessert, adding festive charm and flavor to the cheesecake.

 Ganache Topping

-• Green Sanding Sprinkles.
-This will make the cheesecake look like a Little Debbie Christmas Tree.
+• Green Sanding Sprinkles: Create the look of a Little Debbie Christmas Tree and add a festive touch.

-• Red Store-Bought Cookie Frosting.
-Pipe stripes on the cheesecake easily with this cookie icing.
+• Red Store-Bought Cookie Frosting: Easy to pipe decorative stripes on the cheesecake for a colorful finish.

 Get the entire list of ingredients at the bottom of the page.